jreinke/magento-elasticsearch/README.md

-## Enhance your Magento store search results using Elasticsearch (0.20.x only)
+## Magento extension for boosting search results using Elasticsearch (0.20.x only)

 For the latest version of Elasticsearch (0.90.x based on Lucene 4), there is a paid extension available [here](http://shop.bubblecode.net/magento-elasticsearch.html)